manhquynh-github/Python-DNN-Practice/PythonSetUpTensorflow/README.md

     `activate tensorflow`
 3. __Install Tensorflow__
     1. __CPU Version__
         - Enter the command below to install.
 This will automatically select an official version from Google and install it for you.\
         `pip install --ignore-installed --upgrade tensorflow`
-        - If you've installed Tensorflow but failed to import from [Step 3](#step-3-verify-tensorflow-installation), you have to re-compile Tensorflow from the source *__OR__* find a compatible one in this very helpful [Git by fo40225](https://github.com/fo40225/tensorflow-windows-wheel).
-            - When you find the correct one, copy the *__link of the file__* and replace `/blob` from the link to `/raw`.
-The link should end with `.whl` file extenstion and contains no `/blob`.
-            - Enter the command below to install.
-Remember to replace `[the link]` with the modified link.\
-                `pip install --ignore-installed --upgrade [the link]`
     2. __GPU Version__
         1. __Check for supported GPU in [NVIDIA CUDA GPUs](https://developer.nvidia.com/cuda-gpus)__\
         Make sure you find your GPU model in the lists and the __Compute Capability__ must be at least 3.0 or else you're out of luck.